Clicky

 Even if successful, it would be illegal, lawyers have said.

 As the Hong Kong protests continue, the Hong Kong police are now seeking to know the identities of individuals who are spreading protest information using social media apps.
-One such app which the authorities want to crack is encrypted messaging app Telegram.
+One such app which the authorities want to crack is messaging app Telegram.

 According to sources for The Epoch Times, the Telegram app is being used by protest leaders to plan demonstrations, initiate crowdfunding efforts, as well as spread information about the police action.